projectcalico/calico/v2.0/getting-started/bare-metal/bare-metal.md

 ## Initialising the etcd database

-Calico doesn't (yet) have a tool to initialise the database for bare-metal only deplyments.
+If you are not using the container-based installation (see above), Calico doesn't (yet) have a tool to initialise the database for bare-metal only deployments.
 To initialise the database manually, make sure the `etcdctl` tool (which ships with etcd) is available, then execute the following command on one of your etcd hosts: